 Although there will always be new agencies and new methods that attempt to manipulate the search engines for better rankings, it is a relief to know that the agencies who are doing the right thing are not in this fight alone.
 So to webmasters and SEO’s who are out there doing it right, keep fighting the good fight!

-If you have any questions about this recent update, or want help making your website more fit for the search engines, contact your SEO Agency.
+If you have any questions about this latest Google algorithm update or want help making your website more fit for the search engines, contact your SEO Agency.

 Submitted by Erica Machin, Titan Growth